Esri/calcite-design-system/src/components/calcite-avatar/usage/Basic.md

-Take the following sample user returned from a [search for users](https://developers.arcgis.com/rest/users-groups-and-items/user-search.htm):
+The JSON sample user below is returned from a [search for users](https://developers.arcgis.com/rest/users-groups-and-items/user-search.htm).
+You can create an avatar for Ron by passing these properties directly to the avatar component.

+When no thumbnail is provided, the avatar component will construct a useful placeholder, leveraging the user's information to construct a unique background-color with initials.

+**Note:** if your user is private, remember to append a token to the end of the thumbnail using the form `thumbnail.jpg?token=YOUR_LOGGED_IN_USER_TOKEN`.

 ```json
 {